The Best SCA Tools for 2024

 4. Vulnerability Data

-Top SCA Tools for 2023
+Top SCA Tools for 2024

 1. Reflectiz

 Reflectiz uses behavioral analysis to identify and mitigate risks on customers’ websites.
-By mapping out all third-party activity on a website, Reflectiz provides the website owner with data about their potential compliance issues and vulnerabilities so they can be remedied in real-time.
+By mapping out all third-party activity on a website, Reflectiz provides the website owner with data about their potential compliance issues and vulnerabilities so they can be remedied in real time.

-Best for: e-commerce and financial services companies
+Best for: e-commerce, healthcare, and financial services companies

 Pros: Monitors network activity to detect client-side attacks, an area traditional security solutions are unable to see